ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - GID\* as the GID of the OSCORE group, specified in the 'context_id' claim.

-  - SID\* as the Sender ID that the client has in the group, specified in the 'salt_input' claim.
+  - SID\* as the Sender ID that the client has in the OSCORE group, specified in the 'salt_input' claim.

-  - AUTH_CRED_C\* as the authentication credential that the client uses in the group, specified in the inner confirmation value of the 'cnf' claim.
+  - AUTH_CRED_C\* as the authentication credential that the client uses in the OSCORE group, specified in the inner confirmation value of the 'cnf' claim.

 * The RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.